Updated April 27, 2023

-Difference Between Data Science and Data Mining
+Difference Between Data Science vs Data Mining

-- The word’ Data Science’ has been around 1960s but back then it was used as an alternative to ‘Computer Science’.
-Presently, it carries a completely different meaning.
+- The word’ Data Science’ has existed since the 1960s, but it was used as an alternative to ‘Computer Science’ back then.
+Presently, it carries an entirely different meaning.

 - The term Data Mining has evolved parallelly.
 It became prevalent amongst the database communities in the 1990s.

-Head to Head Comparison between Data Science Vs Data Mining (Infographics)
+Head-to-Head Comparison Between Data Science vs Data Mining (Infographics)

 Example Use Case

-Key Differences Between Data Science Vs Data Mining
+Key Differences Between Data Science vs Data Mining

-- Data Science and Data Mining should not be confused with Big Data Analytics and one can have both Miners and Scientists working on big datasets.
+- Data Science and Data Mining should not be confused with Big Data Analytics, and one can have both Miners and Scientists working on big datasets.

-Data Science Vs Data Mining Comparision Table
+Data Science vs Data Mining Comparison Table

-|Basis for comparison||Data Mining||Data Science|
+|Basis for Comparison||Data Mining||Data Science|